collaborativebioinformatics/Longitudinal_emr_accleRation/README.md

-# Longitudinal Public Health Data Analysis
+# Rapid Longitudinal Analysis of Public Health Data
 ---
 This project was part of the March 2025 [CMU Hackathon](https://guides.library.cmu.edu/hackathon "CMU Hackathon") in partnership with [DNAnexus](https://www.dnanexus.com "DNAnexus").